DontTalkJustTravel

 Santo Domingo, Dominican Republic 🇩🇴

-Vibe: Colonial, heavy, historic
+Vibe: Colonial, heavy, historic.

 Why it stands out:

-• Oldest European city in the Americas
+• Often described as the oldest European-established city in the Americas

-• Fortresses, ruins, and prisons
+• Fortresses, ruins, and prison history

-• Narrow stone streets
+• Narrow stone streets that go quiet fast at night

 Common legends: